SW-g16/sw/documentation/final-report.md

 ##### Parties View

 This view gives a summary of a set of parties.
-See the screenshot.
+It takes no input.

 ![](images/parties.png)